pageboard/pagecut/README.md

   returns block's data from a given DOM Node for edition.
 - to(data, content?)
   returns DOM for edition from a block's data, optionally with some content.
-  Nodes with editable content must have a `coed-name` attribute.
+  Nodes with editable content must have a `content-name` attribute.
 - input(dom)
-  returns block's data from input DOM, and adds `coed-name` attributes to that input DOM.
+  returns block's data from input DOM, and adds `content-name` attributes to that input DOM.
 Optional.
 - output(data, content?)
   returns DOM for publication from block's data, optionally with some content.